Sex differences in intelligence: Sex differences in academics

 A 2014 meta-analysis of sex differences in scholastic achievement published in the journal of Psychological Bulletin found females outperformed males in teacher-assigned school marks throughout elementary, junior/middle, high school and at both undergraduate and graduate university level.
-The meta-analysis done by researchers Daniel Voyer and Susan D. Voyerwas from the University of New Brunswick drew from 97 years of 502 effect sizes and 369 samples stemming from the year 1914 to 2011, and found that the magnitude of higher female performance was not affected by year of publication, thereby contradicting recent claims of "boy crisis" in school achievement.
+The meta-analysis done by researchers Daniel Voyer and Susan D. Voyer was from the University of New Brunswick drew from 97 years of 502 effect sizes and 369 samples stemming from the year 1914 to 2011, and found that the magnitude of higher female performance was not affected by year of publication, thereby contradicting recent claims of "boy crisis" in school achievement.

 A 2015 study by researchers Gijsbert Stoet and David C. Geary from the journal of Intelligence reported that girl's overall education achievement is better in 70 percent of all the 47–75 countries that participated in PISA.
 The study consisting of 1.5 million 15-year-olds found higher overall female achievement across reading, mathematics, and science literacy and better performance across 70% of participating countries, including many with considerable gaps in economic and political equality, and they fell behind in only 4% of countries.
 Stoet et al. said sex differences in educational achievement are not reliably linked to gender equality.

+However, there is some evidence that there is bias in teacher grading against males, although evidence for this is not fully conclusive.
+According to a global report performed by the OECD of over 60 countries, girls were given higher marks in comparison to boys with the same ability.

 Historical perspectives

 Prior to the 20th century, it was a commonly held view that men were intellectually superior to women.
 Early brain studies comparing mass and volumes between the sexes suggested that women were intellectually inferior because they have smaller and lighter brains.
 Writer Helen H. Gardener publicly disputed this idea with William A. Hammond, former Surgeon General of the United States Army.

 In the 19th century, whether men and women had equal intelligence was seen by many as a prerequisite for the granting of suffrage.
 Leta Hollingworth argued that women were not permitted to realize their full potential, as they were confined to the roles of child-rearing and housekeeping.

-During the early 20th century, the scientific consensus shifted to the view that gender plays no role in intelligence.
+During the early 20th century, the scientific consensus shifted to the view that sex plays no role in intelligence.

 In his 1916 study of children's IQs, psychologist Lewis Terman concluded that "the intelligence of girls, at least up to 14 years, does not differ materially from that of boys".
 He did, however, find "rather marked" differences on a minority of tests.
 For example, he found boys were "decidedly better" in arithmetical reasoning, while girls were "superior" at answering comprehension questions.
 He also proposed that discrimination, lack of opportunity, women's responsibilities in motherhood, or emotional factors may have accounted for the fact that few women had careers in intellectual fields.